EBWi11/AgentSmith-HIDS/doc/AgentSmith-HIDS-Quick-Start.md

 * need intall rust environment: https://www.rust-lang.org/tools/install

-* go to directory:`agent/src/conf` and modify the related Kafka information and heartbeat configuration in configuration file of the agent: `agent/src/conf/settings.rs`, then run `cargo build --release`, on `agent/target/release/` can get agent.（maybe need `yum install openssl` && `yum install openssl-devel`)
+* go to directory:`agent/src/conf` and modify the related Kafka information and heartbeat configuration in configuration file of the agent: `agent/src/conf/settings.rs`, then run `cargo build --release`, on `agent/target/release/` can get agent.（maybe need `install openssl` && `install openssl-devel`)

 * Install the agent: deploy the agent to your test environment and execute it directly

+Note: Since the Agent obtains the local IP through the command: hostname -i, please ensure that the hostname and hosts are configured correctly during the test to prevent the HIDS Console from getting a wrong one.

 ![quick-start-03](quick-start-03.png)